 On this page I would like to acquaint readers to the Ithaca Free Clinic.
-It is an important aspect to my life as an herbalist, and I would like to speak about what I am learning here and invite discussions about how other herbalists can be part of similar organizations
+It is an important aspect to my life as an herbalist and health care practitioner, and I would like to invite discussion about how other herbalists can be part of similar organizations.

 IFC Herbalist's Room

 Along with writing about the Ithaca Free Clinic, I hope that this information will help others who are interested in bringing herbal medicine into free clinics.
 I feel it is important to start a forum of ideas to help each other distribute ideas and supplies amongst the different free clinics already operating and those opening up.